DappDevs/daGuild/README.md

 # Decentralized Autonomous Trade Union

-A *DATU* is a Decentralized Autonomous Organization (or DAO) that specializes in the processes related to a specific field or task.
+A *DATU* is a Decentralized Autonomous Organization (or DAO) that specializes in the processes related to a specific craft or occuptation.

 ---